'It is a nightmare': Teen shot 7 times while sitting in car outside SW Side home, family says

 "They went to buy Halloween costumes.
 They had a great day.
 She was just coming home and trying to get inside," said the victim's sister, Isabel de la Garza.

-Melissa, who preferred to go by the nickname Azul, was shot seven times, according to her grandmother.
+Melissa, who preferred to go by the name Azul, was shot seven times, according to her grandmother.

-"It is a nightmare," Azul's grandmother, Clara de la Garza, said in Spanish.
+"It is a nightmare," her grandmother, Clara de la Garza, said in Spanish.
 "Who is going to fill this hole?
 It's unbelievable how this city is being consumed by violence."

 RELATED: 6 shot in East Garfield Park shooting; 1 critically hurt, Chicago police say